WPIRoboticsEngineering/ZenRobotBuildKit/README.md

   1 x Romi Battery Contact Set https://www.pololu.com/product/3540

   1 x Custom PCB https://github.com/WPIRoboticsEngineering/1001-romi-processor-shim

+  1 x 1 kOhm resistor (reassigned from Sensors Kit -- only needed for shim board)

 ```
   This will be produced and provided by the Robotics Department